 African American track & field athlete, Jesse Owens, wins four gold medals at the 1936 Olympic Games in Berlin, Germany.

 W.W.
-Littlejohn establishes MSU Accounting program.
+Littlejohn establishes the MSU Accounting program.

-Amelia Earhart lost over Pacific.
+Amelia Earhart is lost over the Pacific Ocean.

 The German blimp, Hindenburg, burns in mid-air.